 Brabant (1329-37) esterlin

-This specimen was lot 607 in Jean Elsen sale 159 (Brussels, June 2024), where it sold for €60 (about US$77 including buyer's fees).
+The first specimen was lot 607 in Jean Elsen sale 159 (Brussels, June 2024), where it sold for €60 (about US$77 including buyer's fees).
 The catalog description[1] noted,

 "BRABANT, Duché, Jean III (1312-1355), AR esterlin à l'écu, 1329-1337, Bruxelles.
 D/ Ecu écartelé de Brabant-Limbourg.
-R/ + MONETA BRVXELLEN' Croix fleuronnée.
+R/ + MONETA: BRVXELLEN' Croix fleuronnée.
 Très Beau. (duchy of Brabant, John III, 1312-55, silver esterlin of the shield, circa 1329-37, Brussels mint.
 Obverse: quartered arms of Brabant and Limburg; reverse: floriate cross.
 Very fine.)"

 Jean III succeeded to the duchies of Brabant and Limburg in 1312, when he was twelve years old.
 Altho neighboring Flanders was economically tied to Brabant, it was ruled by a separate dynasty.
 Jean's line fell extinct in 1406 and the duchy became a Valois appanage.
 We're guessing that this coin was one quarter of a gros tournois.